Related Blog Posts

 In the past, linking Assets under Management (AUM) to a mortgage was the priority for Private Banks as they sought to manage a portion of your assets; be it cash, an investment portfolio or your pension.
 This frequently caused alarm bells for borrowers who were understandably reluctant to put all their eggs in one basket or transfer assets already committed elsewhere.

-As Private Banks are not driven by volume of business in the same way high street lenders are – and are generally more flexible and understanding with their lending – they sometimes ask that assets are moved to sit on their balance sheets as a trade-off.
+As Private Banks are not driven by the volume of business in the same way high street lenders are – and are generally more flexible and understanding with their lending – they sometimes ask that assets are moved to sit on their balance sheets as a trade-off.
 This naturally drives the rate down even further and can be hugely beneficial if the borrower has an investment to leverage.
-In almost every instance it can work to a borrower’s advantage, creating greater scope when brought to the negotiation table.
+In almost every instance, it can work to a borrower’s advantage, creating greater scope when brought to the negotiation table.
 However, this has begun to shift for some lenders, so it is not always necessary if you do not wish to commit (although slightly higher rates may be expected to compromise).

 Contrary to this, a broker like Enness will be able to provide a consultation immediately and introduce you to the right lender soon after.
 Using a broker’s whole-of-market access to identify the most sympathetic assessment criteria and contacts to lenders will result in a swift solution and a lucrative deal to go with it.